International Awards Entry Guidelines

 - have the client's permission to submit the building

 Applicants are asked to provide evidence of their membership of an organisation such as the RIBA, or registration with an architecture registration board.
-If the applicant is not a member of any such organisation, we will need details of qualification certificates and the academic institute in which they graduated from.
+If the applicant is not a member of any such organisation, we will need details of qualification certificates and the academic institute from which they graduated.

-If you would like to benefit from the RIBA member discount offered on entry fees please see more information on becoming a UK or International member.
+If you would like to benefit from the RIBA member discount offered on entry fees, please see more information on becoming a member.

 How to enter